finos/common-domain-model/docs/eligible-collateral-representation.md

 - The `partyRole` attribute is used to specify the role(s) that each of the party(s) is playing in the context of the specification, eg Payor or Receiver of collateral.

+- The `counterparty` attribute defines the parties to the agreement in the form of references to the terms "Party1" and "Party2.

 `EligibleCollateralCriteria` consists of the following attributes: